codesilva/codesilva.github.io/_drafts/pitch-hermes.md

 ## Abstract

-A bug comes in at a very critical part of our services and team takes a long time to understand what is going on
-- unders customer's and stakeholders pressure.
+A bug comes in at a very critical part of our services and team takes a long time to understand what is going on - unders customer's and stakeholders pressure.
-Even though the application is not that complex, we have not meaningful logs, no decent observability, a small team, and worse, something that we can really call a LEGACY CODE.
+Even though the application is not that complex, we have not meaningful logs, no obersvability nor alerts, a small team, and worse, something that we can really call a LEGACY CODE.

 Looking for more scalability, not only for the application, but for the team, the stakeholders decide to create a new